NCI-CCR-BTEP/introduction_to_jupyter_notebook_2021129/README.md

 * Github (static)
 * Binder (others can actually run the codes; https://mybinder.org/)
 * Other tools for sharing Jupyter Notebooks exist (see table 1 in https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7359270/)

-## Files in this repository
-* Requirements.txt
-  - Contains required packages for the Python portion of the demo Jupyter Notebook.
-  - When loading the demo Jupyter Notebook to Binder, this file is needed so that the appropriate packages will be installed

 ## Here we deploy our Jupyter Notebook, introduction_to_jupyter_2021129_draft1.ipynb to Binder as an interactive.
 There several files that we need to accomplish this.
 Click on each of the files to see the content.
 * runtime.txt - tells Binder to install R